DoSomething/contentful-prototype/docs/contributing-instructions/README.md

 So that GitBook generates the documentation properly and converts the markdown to HTML, you need to always ensure that with every new page you add, you include a corresponding entry to the `/docs/SUMMARY.md` file.

-Additionally, all links are relative to that file's location in the directory structure.
+Additionally, all links in a file are relative to that file's location in the directory structure.

 ## Editing Options
 - [Editing Docs Locally](editing-docs-locally.md)